 Cycling in Virginia stands at a crossroads, literally and figuratively, with two transcontinental bike routes (#76 and #1) intersecting just north of Richmond.
 New trails, like the Virginia Capital Trail, from Richmond to Williamsburg, are nearing completion and new bike-friendly laws are on the books.
-Yet Virginia remains one of the last states clinging to the antiquated contributory negligence rule and old auto-centric attitudes remain pervasive in state and local governments and the Virginia DOT.
+Yet Virginia bike laws remain one of the last set of state laws clinging to the antiquated contributory negligence rule and old auto-centric attitudes remain pervasive in state and local governments and the Virginia DOT.
 The advocacy community is growing in numbers and in influence and ultimately will prevail.

 Representation in Virginia Bicycle Crash Cases